Lokeh/tanasbourne/readme.md

 	- Doctor names on front page (6/22) - .25 hr
 	- contact us: structure hours better (6/22) - .25 hr
 	- Sub-heading should be 1/2 as small (6/22) - 0 hr
+	- Refactor 'slider' code to not use absolute positioning (6/22) - .5 hr
+	- Use all layout as function (header) (6/22) - 1 hr